th3cavalry/Linux-Armoury/README.md

 - **Light & Dark Mode** - Automatic or manual theme switching with system integration
 - **System Tray Integration** - Minimize to tray and quick access from taskbar with quick profiles
 - **Autostart Support** - Launch automatically on system boot
-- **Clean & Intuitive UI** - Built with GTK4 and libadwaita for native GNOME look
+- **Clean & Intuitive UI** - Built with Flet and CustomTkinter for a modern dark gray aesthetic
 - **Real-time Dashboard** - Live monitoring with 2-second refresh intervals

 ### ⚡ Performance Control